metasfresh/metasfresh-documentation/_webui_collection/EN/Print_text_on_documents-product.md

  >**Note:** Use shortcut `Alt` + `E` / `⌥ alt` + `E`.

 1. Scroll down to the text box **Document Note** and enter your text here.
-1. Click "Done" to apply the changes and close the window.
+1. Click "Done" to apply the changes and close the advanced edit menu.

 ## Example
 ![](assets/Text on documents - product.gif)